onlineconvert/onlineconvert-api-sdk-php/README.md

 ## Samples

-Included in the SDK there are a few samples ready to work.
+The SDK includes a few samples that are ready for work.